Lk2103/Azure-Terraform-CI-CD-Pipeline-Project/README.md

 2. Authenticate to azure using github service principal credentials

-3. Log into Azure Container Registry wuthout this this project cannot be completed due to errors which will occur
+3. Log into Azure Container Registry without thisstep, the project cannot be completed due to authentication errors.

 Commands: az acr login --name Lkreviewsregistry